 Meteorite – has arrived… Sky at Night Magazine, October 2015 Book of the Month

-> “Maria Golia has brought to her truly wonderful subject a matching spirit of wonder, and has explored the science and magic, art and uses of ‘lightning rock’, ‘iron rain’, and sacred betyls, with passion, wit – and fiery compression.”
-Marina Warner, author and mythographer
+Maria Golia has brought to her truly wonderful subject a matching spirit of wonder, and has explored the science and magic, art and uses of ‘lightning rock’, ‘iron rain’, and sacred betyls, with passion, wit – and fiery compression.
+Marina Warner, president, Royal Society of Literature

-> “[who] would have ever expected that rocks falling from space would be such an important contribution to humanity’s intellectual evolution?
+“[who] would have ever expected that rocks falling from space would be such an important contribution to humanity’s intellectual evolution?
 If you want to understand the landscape of meteorites in the 21st century, then Golia’s book is your one-stop-shop to get you up to speed.”
 Professor Martin Horejsi, Meteorite Times

 ‘an extremely well-researched book, with its focus away from the scientific details, and squarely on the place of meteorites in various aspects of human culture.’
 John Rowlands, Astronomy Now